Recommended Aquatic Sites

 Comment:

-According to the National Geographic, this original post was greatly exaggerated.
+According to National Geographic, this original post was greatly exaggerated.
 Here is a quote from National Geographic News

-“CORRECTION: The original title of this March 7, 2007, article—"Aquarium Fish Threatened With Extinction Just Months After Discovery"—exaggerated the threat to the fish, says ichthyologist Tyson Roberts, who is extensively quoted.
-The availability of the fish to aquarium suppliers at the discovery site is rapidly dwindling, but, as mentioned later in the article, the species most likely doesn't face a threat to its survival because other populations of the fish probably exist in areas inaccessible to fishers, he says.”
+“CORRECTION: The original title of this March 7, 2007, article— "Aquarium Fish Threatened With Extinction Just Months After Discovery"— exaggerated the threat to the fish, says ichthyologist Tyson Roberts, who is extensively quoted.
+The availability of the fish to aquarium suppliers at the discovery site is rapidly dwindling, but as mentioned later in the article, the species most likely doesn't face a threat to its survival because other populations of the fish probably exist in areas inaccessible to fishers, he says."

 This is not to say captive breeding programs should not be started and used as a primary source for these fish for the aquarium trade.

-I had an earlier post about this here: Galaxy Rasbora under threat.
-I have read more as more information has become available, and found my own comments to be premature and even the name of this fish (along with better male pics) as gone through changes.
+I have read more as more information has become available, and found my own comments to be premature and even the name of this fish (along with better male pics) has gone through changes.

 Here is a little more information about these beautiful fish:

-Scientific Name: Celestichthys margaritatus (previous scientific name: Microrasbora Galaxy)
+- Scientific Name: Celestichthys margaritatus (previous scientific name: Microrasbora Galaxy)

-Temperature: 24 C (75 F)
+- Temperature: 24 C (75 F)

-GH: 9 dGH (about 150 ppm)
+- GH: 9 dGH (about 150 ppm)

-Size: about 1 inch; 1.5 – 3 cm (female often only 1.5 cm)
+- Size: about 1 inch; 1.5 – 3 cm (female often only 1.5 cm)

-Location: Myanmar
+- Location: Myanmar

 Breeding